department-of-veterans-affairs/vets-website/content/pages/disability-benefits/eligibility.md

 layout: page-breadcrumbs.html
 title: Disability Benefits Eligibility
 display_title: Eligibility
+description: Find out if you're eligible for VA disability compensation or other benefits for a condition related to your military service.
 order: 1
 plainlanguage: 11-02-16 certified in compliance with the Plain Writing Act
 template: detail-page